 By Dipesh Pandya

 Immigrants vs. Ignorants – I.A.M. reclaiming language, time and space to tell our own stories in opposition to the oppressive hostile environment created by global governments and media.
-An act of resistance to laws, structures and narratives centred on the victimisation of migrant and immigrant life.
+An act of resistance to laws, structures and narratives centred on the victimisation of (im)migrant life.

 A refusal to accept the rhetoric around nationalism and the good immigrant syndrome in favour of a celebration of our journeys, our names, our accents, our food, our music, our clothing, our talent, our ways of living and our future cultures.